 Stop the bleeding before it starts

 Bullying is becoming an epidemic.
-The ill-effects are now hitting every population, starting as young as pre-school.
-These victims have limited resources to process both the consequences and the impact of its bullet.
+The ill effects are now hitting every population, starting as young as pre-school.
+These victims have limited resources to process both the bullet's consequences and impact.
 Bullying is altering our playgrounds.
 Are they a place for imaginary play or a maze through a living nightmare?

 So, why do we do it?
 What does anyone accomplish by tearing down another person?
 Why can’t we see we all have our part in bullying?

 - Do we say nothing, standby in silence?

 - Do we know we should speak up but are thankful not to be the target?

 - Are we even aware that we are tormenting when bullying?

 - Can bullying be an overt action?

 - Can it be covert?

 - Maybe it’s a mean look or a slight glare.
 A feeling left to go wild and poison so many allowing rapid growth?
 I suppose it depends on your bullet of choice.

 - Did we want to stop potential damage after the fact?

 - Is it possible that once we released the bullet, we wanted to jump in front of it before it landed on its target, but it was too late?

 Let's stop the bullet!

 How about we try to be more aware of its sting?
 What if we pray together to make it an offense of the past?
-Do we need to put a seatbelt on bullying before someone else gets hurt?
+Should we put a seatbelt on bullying before someone else gets hurt?